wawanmadda/rdb2fhir-core/Readme.md

 1. Unpack your zip file in whatever directory you want (use one that you can easily get to from your command line).
 2. Open a shell/terminal (command prompt) and go to the directory where you put the unpacked files.
-3. On the shell prompt type `mvn clean install`.
+3. On the shell prompt type `mvn package`.
 This will compile RDB2FHIR.
 It may take a couple of minutes the first time because maven will download many libraries (you need an internet connection for this to work).
-You can also skip the tests by executing `mvn clean install -DskipTests=true`.

-The compiled RDB2FHIR can be downloaded [here]().
+The compiled RDB2FHIR can be downloaded [here](https://github.com/wawanmadda/rdb2fhir-core/releases).

 ---